KatePaulauskas/dog-grooming-salon/README.md

 Understanding the users and their needs was essential.
 After conducting research, the **target audience** for the Barks in Bubbles website was identified as follows:

-**- Pet Owners:** Individuals in the Cork area who are looking for reliable and high-quality grooming services for their dogs.
+* **Pet Owners:** Individuals in the Cork area who are looking for reliable and high-quality grooming services for their dogs.

-**- Local Community Members:** Residents near the salon seeking convenient and professional pet grooming services.
+* **Local Community Members:** Residents near the salon seeking convenient and professional pet grooming services.

-**- New Pet Owners:** Individuals who have recently acquired a dog or a puppy and are in need of reliable grooming services in Cork area to introduce the dog to grooming.
+* **New Pet Owners:** Individuals who have recently acquired a dog or a puppy and are in need of reliable grooming services in Cork area to introduce the dog to grooming.

-**- Returning Pet Owners:** Customers looking for a consistent and reliable dog grooming provider in Cork area to use on a regular basis.
+* **Returning Pet Owners:** Customers looking for a consistent and reliable dog grooming provider in Cork area to use on a regular basis.

-**- Breeders:** Professionals around Cork who require grooming services to maintain the appearance and health of the dogs they are breeding.
+* **Breeders:** Professionals around Cork who require grooming services to maintain the appearance and health of the dogs they are breeding.

-**- Exhibition and Competition Participants:** Owners who take part in dog exhibitions and competitions, requiring top-notch grooming services to prepare their dogs for events around Cork.
+* **Exhibition and Competition Participants:** Owners who take part in dog exhibitions and competitions, requiring top-notch grooming services to prepare their dogs for events around Cork.

-**- Veterinary Clinics:** Clinics around Cork looking for potential partnerships and referrals to provide comprehensive care for pets.
+* **Veterinary Clinics:** Clinics around Cork looking for potential partnerships and referrals to provide comprehensive care for pets.

-**- Dog Training Services:** Training providers around Cork area seeking grooming services for their clients' dogs as part of a complete care package.
+* **Dog Training Services:** Training providers around Cork area seeking grooming services for their clients' dogs as part of a complete care package.

-**- Animal Shelters:** Organisations looking for grooming services to help dogs in their care look their best, increasing their chances of adoption.
+* **Animal Shelters:** Organisations looking for grooming services to help dogs in their care look their best, increasing their chances of adoption.

 These users need a platform that offers comprehensive, reliable, high-quality dog grooming services, including information about the salon, grooming services, and an easy appointment booking and management system.